Greater Western Sydney Giants: Season summaries

-Reserves team
+Reserve team

-Greater Western Sydney fielded a reserves team beneath the AFL team in the North East Australian Football League (NEAFL) competition between 2012 and 2019.
+Greater Western Sydney fielded a reserve team beneath the AFL team in the North East Australian Football League (NEAFL) competition between 2012 and 2019.
 The senior team participated in the 2011 NEAFL season, prior to it entering the AFL the following year.
 Following the dissolving of the NEAFL in 2020, the Giants reserves team entered the Victorian Football League (VFL) in 2021.

 GWS did not have a reserves captain until Ryan Hebron was appointed to the role prior to the start of the 2022 VFL season.